 (It’s okay.
 It’s pronounced “or-TEE-lay.”)

-I’m the global publishing lead for BuzzFeed International and I edit BuzzFeed Philippines.
-Prior to that, I’ve written for Details, Out, Town & Country, and Side B Magazine.
+I’m the managing editor of Catapult magazine.
+Previously, I was the global publishing lead for BuzzFeed International and the founding editor of BuzzFeed Philippines.
+I’ve written for BuzzFeed Reader, Into, Self, Out, and Details, among others.
+I’m also a MacDowell Colony Fellow.
 I graduated from Vassar College, which means I now live in Brooklyn.

 I’m primarily an essayist.
 Here’s a piece on using Grindr as a real estate listing.
 Not entirely unrelated, here’s an account of what it’s like to start therapy.
 Two pieces inspired by Barthes: on A Lover’s Discourse and breaking up; and on Camera Lucida, my mother, and cancer.
 And two essays on tech: on the “Invisible Boyfriend” service; and another on relationships via Twitter.

 I also do profiles.
-I like talking to Filipino-Americans on how they navigate their identity within their profession and in the U.S. Here are profiles on Mia Alvar, author of In The Country, and on Stella Abrera, principal dancer at the American Ballet Theatre.
+I like talking to Filipino Americans about how they navigate their identity within their profession and in the U.S. Here are profiles of Mia Alvar, author of In The Country, and of Stella Abrera, principal dancer at the American Ballet Theatre.

 Get in touch: